eclipse-theia/theia-website/src/docs/user_toolbar.md

 # Using the dynamic Toolbar in Theia

-Eclipse Theia provides a dynamic toolbar providing easy access to commonly used commands.
+Eclipse Theia provides a dynamic toolbar allowing easy access to commonly used commands.
 The toolbar contains default commands and can be dynamically adapted by users based on their personal preference.

 *Note: To use the toolbar in Theia, the creator of your Theia-based tool needs to have enabled this option.
 The following documentation is based on Theia Blueprint, a standard product based on Theia.
 This might slightly differ from the Theia-based product you are using, please contact the provider of your tool if there are uncertainties and also see [here](/docs/user_getting_started/).
 For tool creators, please see the [toolbar adopter documentation](/docs/toolbar/).*